4 Big Challenges Facing HR Professionals in the Healthcare Industry

 From small rural clinics to big city hospitals, human resources in healthcare will also feel the pressure.
-These professionals face issues like increased demand and staffing shortages, among others.
+These professionals face issues like staffing shortages, employee burnout, and more.
 To overcome these hurdles, HR must better understand the how and why behind each one.
 Read on to learn more about the four biggest challenges faced by HR professionals today, and more importantly, what we can do about them.

 1. Staff Shortages

-One of the current human resource issues in healthcare involves recruiting.
+One of the most pressing human resource issues in healthcare involves recruiting.

 Add to that the limited capacities of nursing programs, and there’s just not enough supply to meet the growing demand.
-This shortage has stacked the deck in favor of the nurses, so employers are now fighting to differentiate themselves and attract prospective employees.
+This shortage has left employers desperate to differentiate themselves and attract prospective employees.

 The issue is only exacerbated by the shift toward a millennial workforce, whose priorities are very different from their predecessors.
-Unlike baby boomers and Gen Xers who primarily sought competitive compensation, millennials value benefits, and advancement opportunities far more than their predecessors.
-This means that employers looking to hire the next batch of medical professionals need to make changes now to appeal to their young prospects.
+Unlike baby boomers and Gen Xers who primarily sought competitive compensation, millennials value benefits and advancement opportunities far more than their predecessors.
+This means that employers looking to hire the next batch of medical professionals need to make changes now to appeal to their young candidates.

 Some organizations are already doing this by offering training, development and advancement, and competitive benefits packages, including tuition reimbursement.
-What’s more, savvy HR representatives in the healthcare industry are reaching out to their marketing teams and leveraging lead generation tactics to help get the attention of qualified candidates.
+What’s more, savvy healthcare HR professionals are reaching out to their marketing teams and leveraging lead generation tactics to help get the attention of qualified candidates.